 - The Department applied restrictions under the Trafficking Victims Protection Act (TVPA) in fiscal year 2014 to the Central African Republic (CAR), Democratic Republic of the Congo (DRC), Equatorial Guinea, Eritrea, Guinea Bissau, Mauritania, Sudan, and Zimbabwe.
 Full waivers of these restrictions were granted to CAR, Guinea-Bissau, and Mauritania, while partial waivers were granted to the others.
+The restrictions were reputed to the others. granted to the others.
 The restrictions were not waived for Equatorial Guinea, Eritrea, or Zimbabwe. - The Department applied restrictions under the Child Soldier Protection Act (CSPA) in fiscal year 2014 to CAR, Chad, DRC, Rwanda, Somalia, South Sudan, and Sudan.
 Full waivers of these restrictions were granted to Chad and South Sudan.
 Partial waivers of restrictions on security assistance were granted to DRC and Somalia.
 No waivers were granted to CAR, Rwanda or Sudan.